Due to San Francisco’s shelter-in-place order, we are experiencing delays in processing paper cards.

 However, you can send an e-card by clicking here.

-If you would still prefer to send a paper card, please complete the form below by clicking “Give in honor/memory” just above the red Donate button.
+If you would still prefer to send a paper card, please complete the form below by clicking “Give in honor or in memory” just above the red Donate button.
 Please note: it may take up to two weeks for your card to be received.

 Thank you for your generosity and understanding.